ucsdsysnet/trufflehunter/README.md

 Trufflehunter is a tool that uses DNS cache snooping on public DNS resolvers to measure the prevalence of rare applications and domains on the Internet.

-## Update on GPDNS 8.8.8.8 (As of March 2021)
+## Update on GPDNS (IP: 8.8.8.8) as of March 2021
 **Google confirmed with us that the ghosted caches we observed were caused by a bug, which was fixed by them in Jan.
-2021.**
+2021.
+This means our algorithm for 8.8.8.8 is deprecated (and thus inaccurate).**

 ## Installation
 ```